 Have you been accused of one of the following types of healthcare fraud?

 A broad spectrum of misconduct is categorized as healthcare fraud.
 Our accomplished attorneys will customize strategies to protect you from any of the following charges:

 - Billing for services not provided or goods never delivered

 - Billing for services deemed “medically unnecessary”

-- Unlicensed or excluded services for which those submitting claims did not follow appropriate enrollment procedures
+- Unlicensed or excluded services where those submitting claims did not follow appropriate enrollment procedures

-- “Upcoding” of claims, i.e. inflating the level of service provided in order to obtain higher reimbursement
+- “Upcoding” of claims, i.e. inflating the level of service provided to obtain higher reimbursement

 - Misrepresenting diagnoses or procedures to maximize payments